Multi-fidelity surrogate modeling for time-series outputs: AR(1) multi-fidelity model with projection

 \subsection{Basis}

 In this section we present different models for the random orthogonal matrix $\bm{\Gamma}$.
-Its law depends on what we know.
+Its law depends on the available information.
 If we have access to a lot of information based on the output of our code, we can use a Dirac distribution concentrated on one orthogonal matrix $\bm{\gamma}$ (it is a form of plug-in method).
 In contrast, the least informative law is the Uniform Law, i.e. the Haar measure over the group of orthogonal matrices.
 In order to make the best use of the available information, i.e. the known results of the code, an empirical law can be used.